zhisbug/ray-scalable-ml-design/collective-in-ray/RFC-202011-collective-in-ray.md

 - `ray.collective.recv(tensor, src_rank, ...)`

 See [NCCL Collective](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/api/colls.html#) and [torch.distributed](https://pytorch.org/docs/stable/distributed.html#) for more examples.

-A key difference worth mentioning here is that the `tensor` in Ray collective functions could be any of Numpy, PyTorch, or Cupy tensors, as long as their `dtype` matches.
+A key difference worth mentioning here is that the `tensor` in Ray collective primitives could be any of Numpy, PyTorch, or Cupy tensors, as long as their `dtype` matches.

 #### (Optional) Lower-level APIs
 `ray.collective` namespace dispatches different collective primitive calls to their backend-specific implementations.
 However, if a user wants to have fine-grained control of the `communicators` and communication backends, some lower-level APIs could be made available.
 Take the NCCL as an example: